 No. The program has no course credit granting (and tuition charging) relationship with any university.
 That is part of why we are able to offer it as a reduced cost, by not paying university fees.
 Basically, you receive expert lectures from academics, without having to pay university tuition!

 Do I have to be in the United States to participate?

 No. We have had participants from many different countries.
-If you do not wish to start in North America, you can meet us at the beginning date in Marrakesh.
+If you do not wish to start in North America, you can meet us at the beginning date in the program.

 Is there an age requirement?

 We have had participants as young as eight years old, and friends in their 70’s come on the program.
 Children have to be accommodated by their parents/guardians.
-There is a fair amount of walking involved through small alleys and crowded streets in the "medinas" or old cities of Fez and Marrakesh.
+There is a fair amount of walking involved through small alleys and crowded streets.
 Participants have to be fit enough to handle that amount of walking.

 Do I have to know Arabic?

 In Turkey: The common language is Turkish, and many people speak English as well.